MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/task-manager-live-dump.md

 ---
-title: Task Manager live memory dump
+title: Task Manager Live Memory Dump
 description: This topic describes how to take a live kernel memory dump using task manger. ms.date: 09/18/2023
 ---